Gerald J. Ford: Early life

 Gerald Ford was raised in Pampa, Texas, and attended Pampa Senior High School.
-He graduated from Southern Methodist University in Dallas, Texas, in 1966, where he was a member of the Alpha Tau Omega fraternity.
+He graduated from Southern Methodist University in the Dallas enclave of University Park, Texas in 1966, where he was a member of the Alpha Tau Omega fraternity.
 He received a J.D. from the SMU School of Law in 1969.

 Career

-He is former Chairman of the board and Chief Executive Officer of Golden State Bancorp, Inc., headquartered in San Francisco.
+He is former chairman of the board and chief executive officer of Golden State Bancorp, Inc., headquartered in San Francisco.
 It was a holding company for the nation's second largest thrift institution and California's fourth largest bank.
 In 2002, he sold it to Citigroup for $6 billion.
-He is currently Chairman of the Board of Hilltop Holdings, a bank and insurance holding company.
+He is currently chairman of the board of Hilltop Holdings, a bank and insurance holding company.
 He is also the non-executive chairman of the Boards of Directors of Freeport-McMoRan (FCX), the world's largest publicly traded extractor of copper and gold.

 He has also invested in First Acceptance Corporation, Pacific Capital Bancorp (Annual Sales $13 billion), Golden State Bancorp, FSB (federal savings bank that merged with Citigroup in 2002) Rio Hondo Land & Cattle Company (annual sales $1.6 million), Diamond Ford, Dallas (sales: $200 million), Scientific Games Corp., SWS Group (annual sales: $422 million); American Residential Cmnts LLC.
-His other investments include the auto-finance company AmeriCredit, Pacific Capital Bancorp and 120,000 acres (486 km²) of rangeland in New Mexico.
+His other investments include the auto-finance company AmeriCredit, Pacific Capital Bancorp and 120,000 acres (486 km2) of rangeland in New Mexico.